 ● "social" sports clubs (such as corporate leagues).

 You can make an application for any amount up to the maximum of the quotes that you have received.
-However, given the size of the Trust, grant applications for amounts of between $3,000 and $15,000 are most appropriate.

 If you are GST registered, only the GST exclusive amount can be applied for.